MOCHA: Multi-modal Objects-aware Cross-arcHitecture Alignment: Methodology

 \paragraph{Few-Shot Personalization.} After feature distillation, the student backbone is frozen and used to extract multiscale region-level features $\{F_j\}_j = \mathrm{g}_{S}(X)$ from a personal detection dataset $\mathcal{D}_f$, labeled with bounding boxes $\mathcal{B}$ and class labels $\mathcal{C}_f$.
 The features are translated into the shared embedding space via the frozen translation module (Fig.~\ref{fig:personalization}) and fed to a prototype-based few-shot learner $\mathrm{p}(\cdot)$, like nearest class mean \cite{snell2017prototypical}, which is trained and tested as in \cite{barbato2024crossarchitectureauxiliaryfeaturespace}.
 More in detail, during personalization, a user provides a few labeled samples of personal instances of objects to the system (\eg, 1-5 samples).
-Later, during inference, the system automatically overrides the coarse predictions with the personal labels.
-This strategy enables the student to retain its compact architecture while adapting to novel visual concepts.
-Since no teacher inference or prompt engineering is required at personalization time, the method is efficient and suitable for deployment in real-world low-resource settings.
+Later, during inference, the system automatically overrides the coarse predictions with the personal labels. \revv{This strategy enables the student to adapt to novel visual concepts while retaining its compact architecture.
+The prototype-based classifier computes class-specific prototypes from distilled embeddings without teacher inference, prompt engineering, or detector fine-tuning, enabling low-overhead personalization.}